chain4travel/camino-website/src/posts/camino-roadmap-2025.md

 Camino Network enters 2025 with a comprehensive development plan focused on the growth of the web3 travel ecosystem through partnerships, use cases, transactions, and dApps deployed.
 This roadmap addresses key technical implementations and delivers practical benefits for travel businesses - possible, thanks to the web3 infrastructure.

-## 🔧 Core infrastructure improvements
+## 🏗️ Core infrastructure improvements

 The network's tech foundation will be strengthened through automated testing frameworks to ensure reliable performance and reduced system failures.
 The Cairo phase of the protocol will establish network independence, optimize fee structures, and improve transaction speed - critical factors for large-scale business operations.

-## 💳 TravelFi: travel financial solutions
+## 💳 TravelFi: travel financial solutions on-chain

 Camino Network will launch new travel payment solutions through integration with EURe and EURSH stablecoins, along with additional providers.
 This step will enable new B2B travel use cases built on Camino Network, thanks to faster settlements, reduced transaction costs, and multiple payment options.